gtarsia/abides/docs/writing-custom-validators.md

 ## Writing custom validators

+*TODO: This section needs to better explain the standardized way of creating your custom validator*

 You can define and use your own custom functions.
 The return value should have two properties: